 Going into a new business is a big challenge.
 You have a detailed vision, you may have a business and financial plan in place.
 But few budding entrepreneurs think about the legal side of business, which is often crucial to success.

 Are you starting to build a startup?
 You’re sure to be overwhelmed by all the information that’s being thrown at you.
-You’re focusing on your product and target audience, dealing with funding and marketing, finding investors and mentors for your startup, and it’s a lot to take in at once.
-Unfortunately, we don’t have any magic advice to relieve you of these worries, but instead we’ll add some well-intentioned legal advice on how to proceed so that you don’t make starting your business even more complicated.
+You’re focusing on your product and target audience, dealing with funding and marketing, finding investors and mentors for your startup, and it’s a lot to take in all at once.
+Unfortunately, we don’t have any magic advice to relieve you of these worries, but instead we’ll add some well-intentioned legal advice on how to proceed so you don’t make starting your business even more complicated.
 We base this mainly on the experience of our clients who may not have had similar information beforehand.

 So which mistakes do you make as a startup founder?